-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External:60 Total:100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-- Provide various techniques and aspects regarding Agri biotechnology - Equip with theoretical knowledge regarding the techniques and applications of Agri Biotechnology - Attain comprehensive training in the agri biotechnology and its application for increasing agricultural production, environment improvement - Learn about genome organization in plants and basic techniques in tissue culture - Discuss the applications of genetic transformation in plants, metabolic engineering, production of pharmaceuticals and industrial products and plant molecular farming - Get a career in Industry/R&D
+- To provide various techniques and aspects regarding Agri biotechnology - To equip with theoretical knowledge regarding the techniques and applications of Agri-Biotechnology - To attain comprehensive training in the agri biotechnology and its application for increasing agricultural production, environment improvement - To learn about genome organization in plants and basic techniques in tissue culture - To discuss the applications of genetic transformation in plants, metabolic engineering, production of pharmaceuticals and industrial products and plant molecular farming - To get a career in Industry / R&D

 - 1. Describe the genome organizations in plants - 2.
 Elaborate the plant cell and tissue culture systems - 3.
 Explain the genetic transformation techniques in plants - 4.
 Demonstrate genetic transformation in plants - 5.
 Explain the application of genetic transformation in plants - 6.
-Evaluate the importance of metabolic engineering and agricultural farming in plants
+Evaluate the importance of metabolic engineering and agricultural farming in plants.